bosskrub9992/DQN-LiDAR-based-AV-training-in-CARLA-Simulator/README.md

-# Autonomous vehicle using Deep Reinforcement learning by training in CARLA Simulator
+# LiDAR-Based Autonomous vehicle using Deep Reinforcement learning by training in CARLA Simulator
-try repository

-Hi, I just wnt to try a new branch

-thanks, Github
+Hi, everyone.

+This project is about implementing Deep Q-network algorythm to brake and steering task of an autonomous vehicle.
+We simulated this algorythm in CARLA Simulator version 0.9.8.

+Thank you.